syntaxerrors/Steam/README.md

 ### User
 The [User](https://developer.valvesoftware.com/wiki/Steam_Web_API#GetFriendList_.28v0001.29) WebAPI call is used to get details about the user specifically.

-When instantiating the user class, you are required to pass a steamId or steam community ID.
+When instantiating the user class, you are required to pass at least one steamId or steam community ID.

 ```php
 Steam::user($steamId)